 When a Grant is Awarded

+Grant applications are reviewed by the HCF Grants Committee and final approval is made by the Board of Directors.
 Within two weeks after the Board of Directors meeting, you will receive notification of the funding decision.
-If your project is funded a Grant Recipient Report is required within 90 days after the completion of the project.
-Instructions will be mailed with the award letter and grant check.
+If your project is funded a Grant Recipient Report is required within 30 days after the completion of the project.
+Instructions will be emailed and included in the award letter with grant check.
 Failure to complete the Grant Recipient Report will preclude an organization from future grant consideration for one full calendar year.

 There is no prescription to ensure success in obtaining a grant.
-Each proposal is evaluated on the basis of its potential benefit to the people living in our community at a given point in time and on the innovation, resourcefulness, and credibility of those submitting it.
+Each proposal is evaluated on the basis of its potential benefit to the people living in our community at a given point in time and on the innovation, resourcefulness, and available funding.

 Your grant application will include areas of information listed below: